run-llama/llama_index/docs/guides/primer/usage_pattern.md

 ### Global ServiceContext

-If you wanted the service context from the last section to always be the default, you can configure one like so
+If you wanted the service context from the last section to always be the default, you can configure one like so:

 ```python
 import llama_index